It is vital to know which butterflies are threatened and which are thriving. You can help

 Butterfly Conservation's general recording scheme is known as Butterflies for the New Millennium or BNM.

-It covers all species of butterfly across the British Isles.
-It is run in conjunction with the national Biological Records Centre (part of the Centre for Ecology and Hydrology) in the UK, and the Dublin Naturalists' Field Club in the Republic of Ireland.
+It covers all species of butterfly across the UK and is run in conjunction with the national Biological Records Centre (part of the Centre for Ecology & Hydrology).
 You can read recent newsletters about the scheme here.

 The research is extensive and ongoing.
 Since the Millennium Atlas, we published The State of Butterflies in Britain and Ireland and a series of summary reports.
-The latest, The State of the UK's Butterflies 2011, can be downloaded here.
+Read the latest, The State of the UK's Butterflies 2015, here.